DharmeshPandav/dharmeshpandav.github.io/_posts/2015-02-24-Torifying-your-Scrapy_project_on_ubuntu.md

 ```

 * ***now you are all set to run your scrapy spider using Proxy(tor + polipo and random user-agent)***

-{% highlight js %}
-// Example can be run directly in your JavaScript console

-// Create a function that takes two arguments and returns the sum of those arguments
-var adder = new Function("a", "b", "return a + b");

-// Call the function
-adder(2, 6);
-// > 8
-{% endhighlight %}

 Happy Scraping ,use your bot responsibly , follow robot.txt rules strictly ..and avoid banning your spider self, use proper download delay ( as per scrapy recommendation more than 2)..